Dapr

 Dapr (Distributed Application Runtime) is a free and open source runtime system designed to support cloud native and serverless computing.
-Its initial release supported SDKs and APIs for Java, .NET, Python, and Go, and targeted the Kubernetes cloud deployment system.
+Since version 1.18, released in June 2026, Dapr has brought attestation, provenance and tamper-evident execution history to workflows and AI agents.
+It provides SDKs and APIs for Java, .NET, Python, Go, JavaScript and Rust, and can be deployed to the Kubernetes cloud deployment system or run on a local machine in self-hosted mode.

 The source code is written in the Go programming language.
 It is licensed under Apache License 2.0 and hosted on GitHub.

 Dapr is a CNCF project and graduated in November 2024.